vmware-archive/clarity/.github/ISSUE_TEMPLATE/bug-report.md

 _A clear and concise description of what the bug is, and the conditions when it occurs._

-_If this is an accessibility related report, please use the correct template at https://github.com/vmware/clarity/issues/new?template=accessibility-report.md_

 ## How to reproduce

 _Please provide a link to a reproduction scenario using one of the [Clarity Stackblitz templates](https://stackblitz.com/@clr-team).
 Reports without a clear reproduction may not be prioritized until one is provided._